GeniusesGroup/memar/GP.md

 - Free, automate and floating to lease new GP address!
 - Make GP routers as coordinator in network along side be a gateway!

-## Still considering
-- How and when to allow new XP register in XP networks!

 ## Packet Architecture
 | bits          | Length(byte-Octet)| data              |
 | :---:         | :---:             | :---:             |